jppooja26/Placement-Preparation/README.md

     I. Day 1
         1. Check if a LinkedList is a Palindrome or not - DSA(LinkedList)
         2. Main purpose of operating system and its types - OS
+        3. Difference between process, program and threads.
+Different types of processes.
 </pre>

 While this repository is designed to aid your preparation, interview success depends on various factors.
 Use these resources as part of a well-rounded preparation strategy.